This Company Says The Future Of Nuclear Energy Is Smaller, Cheaper And Safer

 That means that even a reactor that fails would still be safe.
 "It doesn't require any additional water," says Feldman.
 "It doesn't require AC or DC power.
 It doesn't require any operator action.
 And it can stay in that safe configuration for as long as is needed."

-A back-up power source for wind and solar
+A backup power source for wind and solar

 NuScale plans to build its first nuclear power plant at the Idaho National Lab.
-The electricity will power the lab and go to Utah Associated Municipal Power Systems (UAMPS), which serves 46 member utilities in six Western states.
+The electricity will power the lab and go to Utah Associated Municipal Power Systems, or UAMPS, which serves 46 member utilities in six Western states.

 The organization was looking for a carbon-free source of electricity to generate power when intermittent sources, such as solar panels and wind turbines are offline.
 And it turns out NuScale's modular design is good for that.

 Big nuclear reactors run all the time, but NuScale's collection of smaller reactors can be ramped up and down relatively quickly.
-Batteries can back-up intermittent sources of renewable energy, too, but UAMPS CEO Doug Hunter says NuScale's reactors are cheaper.
+Batteries can back up intermittent sources of renewable energy, too, but UAMPS CEO Doug Hunter says NuScale's reactors are cheaper.

-"Each module would have enough fuel in it for up to two years of operations, so it's like we're a battery that has a two-year charge to it.," says Hunter.
+"Each module would have enough fuel in it for up to two years of operations, so it's like we're a battery that has a two-year charge to it," says Hunter.

 NuScale still must convince the Nuclear Regulatory Commission that its plant design is safe.
 The company cleared the first phase of that review last year.